usepat/soniccontrol/docs/README.md

 - ### ./soniccontrol
   This is the source folder of the repository.
 Her e lies the inherent code arround soniccontrol The folder structure of soniccontrol is split up into modules

+## Notable files

+- ``./pyproject.toml`` is mainly a configuration file that tells python software what to expect
+  - For example software like mypy, flake8, etc are looking into this file for configurations
+- ``./setup.cfg`` is the file specifying the python project
+  - General information like authors, version, etc
+  - build system
+  - library dependencies
+- ``./setup.py`` should be left blank
+- ``./tox.ini`` is a configuration file for ``tox``, a github actions devops python program
+- ``./requirements.txt`` is the old way of dealing with library dependencies
+  - Used to create with ``pip freeze``, look it up online for more information on that topic
+- ``./requirements_dev.txt`` is the library dependencies for developers of soniccontrol

 ## Code format